PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Physics potential

-For NLDBD, at the $Q$-value of $^{136}$Xe NLDBD (2458 keV), and with an energy resolution $\sigma/E$ of better than 1\%, the level of the background for the 8.4-tonne fiducial volume is 2.1$\times 10^{-3}$ count/keV/tonne/year within a 50~keV energy window (Table~\ref{tab:nldbd_background}).
+For NLDBD, at the $Q$-value of $^{136}$Xe NLDBD (2458 keV), and with an energy resolution $\sigma/E$ of 1\%, the level of the background for the 8.4-tonne fiducial volume is 2.1$\times 10^{-3}$ count/keV/tonne/year within a 50~keV energy window (Table~\ref{tab:nldbd_background}).
 The sensitivity to the NLDBD half-life can be expressed as

-in which $f_{\rm ROI}\sim 0.7$ is the fraction of events enclosed in the NLDBD ROI, $\epsilon$ is the signal selection efficiency which is assumed to be nearly 100\%, $B$ is the number of background events (Table~\ref{tab:nldbd_background}), and $T=$10-year.
+in which $f_{\rm ROI}= 0.68$ is the fraction of events enclosed in the NLDBD ROI, $\epsilon$ is the signal selection efficiency which is assumed to be 100\%, $B$ is the number of background events (Table~\ref{tab:nldbd_background}), the number of $^{136}$Xe atoms is calculated assuming natural abundance, and $T=$10~years.
 This leads to a half-life sensitivity of $3.3\times10^{27}$ and $6.9\times10^{27}$ years for the baseline and ideal background assumptions, respectively.
 The baseline result corresponds to an upper limit of the effective Majorana mass between [10 -- 41]~meV/$c^2$ on $m_{\beta\beta}$, in which the spread is due to the uncertainty in the nuclear matrix elements~\cite{Dolinski:2019nrj}.
 The sensitivity can mostly cover the allowed space for inverted neutrino MO, assuming that NLDBD is mediated by light Majorana neutrinos, as illustrated in Fig.~\ref{fig:nldbd}.